-December 31, 2023 December 31, 2022
+Dee cember 31, 2024 Dec 2023

-Nova Scotia bond - Department of Natural Resources \$ 57,974 \$ 57,974
+Nova Scotia bond - Department of Natural Resources Option reimbursement \$ 57,974 (50,000) \$ 57,974 (50,000)

-Option reimbursement (50,000) (50,000)

 Nova Scotia bond 7,974 7,974

-Washington State bond - Department of Natural Resources 148,306 151,872
+Washington State bond - Department of Natural Resources 161,347 148,306

-\$ 156,280 \$ 159,846
+\$ 169,321 \$ 156,280

 The Nova Scotia and Washington State reclamation and environmental bonds were posted by the Corporation to secure clean-up expenses in the event of mine closure or property abandonment as required by regulations or laws in the various jurisdictions.
 These reclamation and environmental bonds are carried at amortized cost and represent management's estimate of their right to reimbursement.
-Changes in the carrying value of the rights are recognized in income or loss in the period in which these changes occur.
+Changes in the carrying value of the rights are recognized in the consolidated statement of income and comprehensive income in the period in which these changes occur.